 The sections below are about the conceptual building blocks needed to work with Conducto pipelines.
-Each section header links to a more in-depth article about that concept.
+Each section links to a more in-depth article about that concept.
 If you haven't launched a Conducto pipeline yet, you might want to check out Getting Started before digging into the articles here.

 A Conducto pipeline is a tree which controls how commands are executed.